-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You will be asked about your:

-Your doctor may refer you to a sleep specialist.
+You may be referred to a sleep specialist.
 You may need to have a sleep study done in a medical clinic.